hacizeynal/Deploying-Spring-PetClinic-Sample-Application-localy-using-Vagrant/README.md

 [![Screenshot-2022-11-25-at-20-15-50.png](https://i.postimg.cc/DzNNKC1Y/Screenshot-2022-11-25-at-20-15-50.png)](https://postimg.cc/t1hk3NSh)

-The application script will install latest updates, maven ,change hostname on the Ubuntu Machine.Then source code will be cloned and it will start to download dependencies from maven repository and build the source code via maven ,as a result artifact will be created.
+The application script will install latest updates, maven ,git ,change hostname on the Ubuntu Machine.Then source code will be cloned and it will start to download dependencies from maven repository and build the source code via maven ,as a result artifact will be created.

 ```
 Downloaded from central: https://repo.maven.apache.org/maven2/org/apache/commons/commons-compress/1.20/commons-compress-1.20.jar (632 kB at 7.1 MB/s)